Applying and Admissions

 - Who should apply?

-[IN]CITY, [IN]LAND and [IN]ARCH are open to those with an undergraduate degree in any discipline.
-We will also consider exceptional students who will complete their senior year of college by June 2017.
-[IN]ARCH ADV is open to students who have already obtained an undergraduate degree in the field of architecture or who will complete their junior year in an architecture program by June 2017.
-In addition to exploring the methods and theories of architecture, landscape architecture, and city planning, Summer Institute students will also experience the culture of design and planning studios, connect with top faculty and practitioners, and build a portfolio for graduate school application.
-Students planning to apply for graduate school in these fields are strongly encouraged to apply.
+[IN]CITY, [IN]LAND and [IN]ARCH are open to holders of an undergraduate degree in any discipline outside the field of environmental design.
+We will also consider exceptional students who will complete their junior or senior year of college by June 2022.
+[IN]ARCH ADV is open to students who have already obtained an undergraduate degree in the field of architecture or who will complete their junior year in an architecture program by June 2022.

 - How do I apply?